Frequently asked questions

 If you want to share maps with people outside your organization (third parties, contractors, agencies you work with, etc.), use the ArcGIS Publisher extension to create public map packages that can be opened in Field Maps by anyone—without needing to sign in with a named user account.

 You can add new licenses at any time.
-The Field Worker user type license will enable the most robust capabilities in Field Maps.
+The Mobile Worker user type license will enable the most robust capabilities in Field Maps.
 For more limited uses, such as viewing your organization's maps in the field, a Field Maps license can be paired with a Viewer user type license.
 To complete field data collection workflows, a Field Maps license can be paired with an Editor user type license.

 User type licenses can be reassigned to someone else in your organization.
 Licenses cannot be shared; each is assigned to a single named user.
 The license term is fixed and not impacted by a change in named user assignment, and there is no cost associated with reassigning a user type license within your organization.